secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/_index.md

 ## Team Members

-Test Platform sub-department has three teams - `Test and Tools Infrastructure team`, `Self-Managed Platform team`, and `Test Engineering team`.

 ### Management team

 {{< team-by-manager-role role="Interim Director, Test Platform" team="Manager" >}}

 ### Individual contributors

-The following people are members of the Test and Tools Infrastructure team:
+The following people are members of the [Test and Tools Infrastructure team](test-and-tools-infrastructure-team):

 {{< team-by-manager-slug "ghosh-abhinaba" >}}

-The following people are members of the Self-Managed Platform team:
+The following people are members of the [Self-Managed Platform team](self-managed-platform-team):

 {{< team-by-manager-slug "ksvoboda" >}}

-The following people are members of the Test Engineering team:
+The following people are members of the [Test Engineering team](test-engineering-team):

 {{< team-by-manager-slug "kkolpakova" >}}

 ## How we Work